EU takes major step toward Russian oil ban, new sanctions | Headlines

 ALSO READ

-Tennis-France pulls out of bidding process to host Davis Cup group stage

-Sports News Roundup: Tennis-France pulls out of bidding process to host Davis Cup group stage; Boxing-Briton Khan says he was robbed at gunpoint in London and more
+Sports News Roundup: Tennis-France pulls out of bidding process to host Davis Cup group stage; Tennis-Thiem happy with Belgrade display despite losing on return from injury and more

-Russia says U.N. chief has not tried to contact Putin since start of military operation in Ukraine

-UK not looking to help Russia, minister says on swapping Putin ally for captured Britons